Sky Ferreira

-Sky Tonia Ferreira (/pt-br/; born July 8, 1992) is an American singer-songwriter, model, and actress.
+Sky Tonia Ferreira (/fə'rɛərə/ fə-RAIR-ə; /pt-br/; born July 8, 1992) is an American singer-songwriter, model, and actress.
 As a teenager, Ferreira began uploading videos on Myspace of herself singing songs she had written, which led to her discovery by producers Bloodshy & Avant and a recording contract with Parlophone in 2009.
 She released her first extended play, As If!, in 2011, which combined elements of electropop and dance music.
 Ferreira's second EP, Ghost (2012), however, incorporated pop with more stripped-down song structures and featured collaborations with Jon Brion and Shirley Manson, as well as the critically acclaimed track "Everything Is Embarrassing", which she composed with Dev Hynes.

 After multiple delays and disputes with her record label, Ferreira's debut studio album, Night Time, My Time, was released in October 2013, preceded by the lead single, "You're Not the One", and marked a departure from her former style, incorporating more experimental indie rock with synth-pop elements.
 The album received critical acclaim.
 That year, she ventured into acting with her appearance in Eli Roth's The Green Inferno.
 While appearing in films and other projects, she released "Downhill Lullaby" and "Don't Forget" as singles from her upcoming second studio album, Masochism, in March 2019 and May 2022, respectively.

 Ferreira's earlier work incorporated elements of dance-pop, while her recent projects experiment with acoustic, new wave and primarily indie rock musical styles.
 Her lyrical content originally incorporated themes of rebellion and teenage romance, and has since evolved to discuss personal insecurities and more mature romantic themes.
 Outside her work in the entertainment industry, she has worked as a fashion model.

 Early life

 Sky Tonia Ferreira was born on July 8, 1992, in Venice, Los Angeles.
-Ferreira's heritage is Native American, Brazilian and Portuguese.
+Her ancestry is Native American, Brazilian, and Portuguese.
 She has one brother.

 Ferreira's mother was a house cleaner, and her father sold items at Venice Beach.
 Ferreira was largely raised by her grandmother, who had been Michael Jackson's personal hairstylist for over 30 years.
-She commented, saying: "I was raised around him, I always saw him [and] had holidays with him and stuff like that", adding that she was unaware of his fame until she was 13 years old.
-Ferreira expressed interest in singing as a child and, with Jackson's encouragement, Ferreira's grandmother enrolled her in opera lessons.
+Ferreira has said: "I was raised around him, I always saw him [and] had holidays with him and stuff like that", adding that she was unaware of his fame until she was 13 years old.
+Ferreira expressed interest in singing as a child and, with Jackson's encouragement, her grandmother enrolled her in opera lessons.

-Ferreira has stated that she was sexually assaulted in her adolescence twice, firstly involving a neighbor, and secondly in an incident that involved a stranger who had broken into her home.
+Ferreira has said she was sexually assaulted in her adolescence twice, first by a neighbor, and second by a stranger who had broken into her home.
 In an interview with Rookie, Ferreira said: "I've never said anything [about this publicly] because I don't want it to define me, but I feel like it's appropriate to say something [here].
 People feel like it defines you, and it doesn't.
 It's really unfortunate and disgusting and traumatizing, but it doesn't make you who you are."
-Ferreira dropped out of high school after completing her sophomore year.
+Ferreira dropped out of high school after her sophomore year.